A Behavioral Science Approach

 Continuing Education Credit: 6 hours

 This course is approved through HRCI (E-Learning) and through SHRM (Self Paced E-Learning).
 You can select a HRCI, SHRM and/or a general certificate.
-If you would like to self certify this course for continuing education self study credit for CHRP, HRPA, AHRI, IDC, ICF, CLM or CPLP credit, select the general certificate option.
+If you would like to self certify this course for continuing education self study credit for CHRP, HRPA, AHRI, IDC, ICF, CLM, BCBA or CPLP credit, select the general certificate option.
 See our certifications page for more information